-The Offices of the Dean of Students and Residence Life are committed to assigning student living spaces on the basis of priority for those students who most benefit from the personal, academic and community support of living on campus.
-To accomplish this goal, new students with the highest developmental need who deposit and complete their housing application by May 1 will be prioritized to select on-campus housing in UT residence halls.
+The offices of Student Affairs and Residence Life are committed to assigning student living spaces on the basis of priority for those students who most benefit from the personal, academic and community support of living on campus.
+To accomplish this goal, new students with the highest developmental need and new international students will be prioritized for assignment to on-campus housing in UT residence halls.

 Questions and Answers

 Incoming new students are not required to reside in on-campus residence halls.
-However, those who complete their housing application by May 1 will be assigned to on-campus residence halls.
-Late applicants may be assigned to the Barrymore Hotel.
-Please note the housing application cannot be completed until the deposit is paid.
+However, those who complete their housing application will be provided a housing assignment on a space available basis.
+Later applicants may be assigned to the Barrymore Hotel.
+Please note the housing application cannot be completed until the University deposit is paid.

-Continuing students currently living in residence halls will be eligible to participate in the housing selection process weighted by the number of fall or spring terms they have lived on campus.
-Those with fewer terms living on campus and who meet all housing selection deadlines will be given higher priority for on-campus spaces.
+Continuing students will be assigned a selection time in the housing selection process, weighted by the number of fall or spring terms they have lived on campus.
+Those with fewer terms living on campus and who meet all housing selection deadlines will be given higher priority for a housing assignment.

 Yes.
-Brevard, Jenkins, Palm Apartments, Straz and Urso will be designated as residence halls for continuing students.
-Depending on the first-year student class size, Brevard may also be used for first-year students.
-Upper-class students will also be able to select the Barrymore Hotel through room selection.
+Jenkins, Palm Apartments, Straz and Urso will be designated as residence halls for continuing students.
+Brevard is used for both new and continuing students.
+Continuing students will be able to select the Barrymore Hotel as space is available during housing selection.

-Yes, there will be a no-guarantee wait list, which we will continue to use as housing becomes available throughout the summer prior to the start of the academic year.
+For students who are unable to secure a space during the housing selection process, there is a no-guarantee waitlist, which we continue to use as housing becomes available throughout the late spring and summer prior to the start of the academic year.